abidh-dev/Python_course/README.md

 # Python_course
-this repo will contain beginner level python course
+this repo will contain beginner level python course.
+It will contain multiple problems to practice the concepts.